testingautomated-usi/surprise-adequacy/README.md

     @inproceedings{Weiss2021Surprise,
       title={A Review and Refinement of Surprise Adequacy},
-      author={Weiss, Michael and Rwiddhi Chakraborty and Tonella, Paolo},
+      author={Weiss, Michael and Chakraborty, Rwiddhi and Tonella, Paolo},
       booktitle={ICSEW'21: Proceedings of the IEEE/ACM 43nd International Conference on Software Engineering Workshops},
       year={2021},
       organization={IEEE},